Nightfall (Asimov novelette and novel): Background

-In 1988, Martin H. Greenberg suggested Asimov find someone who would take his 47-year-old short story and – keeping the story essentially as written – add a detailed beginning and a detailed ending to it.
+In 1988, Martin H. Greenberg suggested Asimov find someone who would take his 47-year-old short story and — keeping the story essentially as written — add a detailed beginning and a detailed ending to it.
 This resulted in the 1990 publication of the novel Nightfall by Isaac Asimov and Robert Silverberg.
-As Asimov relates in the Robert Silverberg chapter of his autobiography, "Eventually, I received the extended Nightfall manuscript from Bob [Silverberg]...
+As Asimov relates in the Robert Silverberg chapter of his autobiography, "Eventually, I received the extended Nightfall manuscript from Bob [Silverberg] ...
 Bob did a wonderful job and I could almost believe I had written the whole thing myself.
 He remained absolutely faithful to the original story[,] and I had very little to argue with."

 Plot summary

-The planet Lagash ("Kalgash" in the novel) is constantly illuminated by the six suns of its multiple star system.
-Areas of darkness exist in enclosed areas on Lagash, such as caves, tunnels, and windowless rooms, but because at least one sun is present in the sky at any given time, night never falls.
+The planet Lagash ("Kalgash" in the novel) is constantly illuminated by the six suns of its multiple-star system.
+Areas of darkness exist in enclosed areas on Lagash, such as caves, tunnels, and windowless rooms, but night never falls, because at least one sun is present in the sky at any given time.

-A skeptical journalist visits a university observatory to interview a group of scientists who warn that civilization on Lagash will soon come to an end.
-The researchers explain that they have discovered evidence of numerous ancient civilizations on the planet, all destroyed by fire, with each collapse occurring about 2,000 years apart.
-The religious writings of a doomsday cult claim that Lagash periodically passes through an enormous cave where mysterious "stars" appear.
+A skeptical journalist visits a university observatory to interview a group of scientists who warn that civilization on Lagash will soon end.
+The researchers explain that they have discovered evidence of numerous ancient civilizations on the planet, all destroyed by fire, with the collapses occurring about 2,000 years apart.
+Furthermore, the religious writings of a doomsday cult claim that Lagash periodically passes through an enormous cave where mysterious "stars" appear.
 The stars are said to rain down fire from the heavens and rob people of their souls, reducing them to beast-like savages.

 The scientists use this apparent myth, along with recent discoveries in gravitational research, to develop a theory about the repeated collapse of society.
 A mathematical analysis of Lagash's orbit around its primary sun reveals irregularities caused by the presence of a previously undiscovered moon that cannot be seen in the light of day.
-Calculations indicate that this "invisible" moon will soon obscure one of Lagash's suns when it is alone in the sky, resulting in a total eclipse that only occurs once every 2,000 years.
+Calculations indicate that this "invisible" moon will soon obscure one of Lagash's suns when it is alone in the sky, resulting in a total eclipse that recurs every 2,049 years.
 Having evolved on a planet with no diurnal cycle, all Lagashians possess an intense, instinctive fear of the dark.
-Psychological experiments involving darkness have revealed that Lagashians may suffer permanent mental illness or even death after as little as 15 minutes of exposure, and the eclipse is projected to last for over half a day.
-This, coupled with the fact that the diameter of the umbra is at least as great as that of the planet, ensures that the entire world population will experience an unprecedented period of prolonged, widespread darkness.
+Psychological experiments involving darkness have revealed that Lagashians may suffer permanent mental illness or even death after as little as 15 minutes of exposure and the eclipse is projected to last for over half a day.
+This, coupled with the diameter of the umbra being at least as great as that of the planet, ensures that the entire world population will experience an unprecedented period of prolonged, widespread darkness.